 The Corporation's financial condition and profitability are dependent, in part, on the performance of its brokerage segment, including capital markets activities.
-Reduced returns on these business lines may have a material adverse impact on the Corporation.
-Additional risks associated with the Corporation's brokerage segment include the following risks.
+Reduced returns in this segment may have a material adverse impact on the Corporation.
+Additional risks associated with the Corporation's brokerage segment include the following risks: